 Lastly, move your leader line’s other end steadily as you hold the hook to tighten it and provide you a firm grip.
 This step is the most essential in this method, so you have to make sure that the knot is firm properly in the shank of the hook.

-For as long as you are following the steps that I discussed in this article along with your passion and willingness, you can surely become skillful in fastening your hooks to your line.
+As long as you are following the steps that I discussed in this article, along with your passion and willingness, you can surely become skillful in fastening your hooks to your line.
+I hope this other writing piece of mine has helped you to learn how to tie hooks.
+I also wish that you could now catch more fish with your Snelled hooks.

 If you have something on your mind that you want to share on how to snell hook-like easy strategies that you know, please feel free to post your insights in the comments section below.

 Also, don’t hesitate to share this tutorial with your friends.